 Which Is The Best 8-1/2 Inch Sliding Miter Saw For The Money?

 Well, that’s quite a vague question as it all depends on your preference and project requirements.
 Just like most, the line of 8-inch sliding miter saws features various models that fall under different capabilities and budgets.
-If trying to build a small shop for yourself, a piece like the ” /] might work better for you.
+If trying to build a small shop for yourself, a piece like the No products found.” /] might work better for you.

 How Big Of A Board Can An an8-Inch Sliding Miter Saw Cut?

 An 8-inch miter saw often borrows its size number from the diameter of its blade.
 It’s one of the few remaining smaller tools that you can add in your workshop if you don’t do heavy-duty construction.
 While it might differ in some cases, the majority of 8-inch sliding miter saws can work on a 2×12” lumber comfortably and efficiently.
 You can even work on a 3-11/16” thick workpiece lying flat or vertically cut over 3” of crown molding.

 Is It Worth It Investing In A Sliding Miter Saw?